z4pu/z4pu.github.io/_posts/2018-02-27-running-startup-scripts-in-ubuntu-1604.md

 To get the service to start at boot, use the enable command

 {% highlight ruby %}
-sudo systemctl enable stunnel_cd.service
+sudo systemctl enable brightness.service
 {% endhighlight %}

 To stop the service from starting automatically:

 {% highlight ruby %}
-sudo systemctl disable application.service
+sudo systemctl disable brightness.service
 {% endhighlight %}